Submit support requests and browse self-service resources.

-API integration is the process whereby applications, data sources, and systems connect in a seamless manner.
-Through the use of APIs, two disparate technologies are able to connect to each other to perform a joint function.
+API integration is the process of connecting applications, data sources, and systems in a seamless manner with an application programming interface (API).
+The API acts a messenger between endpoints.
+As a result, APIs allow two or more disparate technologies are able to connect to each other to perform a joint function.

 When you are selecting an API management platform, it is vital to make sure that it will work seamlessly with your enterprise’s framework.